tvdstaaij/telegram-json-backup/README.md

 ## Limitations

 The script itself supports an unlimited backlog size and number of chats, but it seems that either the Telegram servers or telegram-cli cap at 2 chats per run and 3000 messages per chat.
-Even worse, exceeding either limit will just cause the callback to never arrive, effectively killing the script in the middle of the backup operation.
+Even worse, exceeding either limit will just cause the callback to never arrive, effectively halting the backup operation without notice.
+So if the script suddenly stops making progress this is probably the cause; restart the script after adjusting the parameters.

 ## Dependencies